Board of Advisors

 Mr. Armstrong has been active in NAREIT, the U.S. Green Building Council, the Urban Land Institute and the Real Estate Council of Austin.
 He currently serves as a member of the U.S. Green Building Council’s Finance Committee and previously served on the boards of the M.D.
 Anderson Cancer Center in Houston (Advance Team) and Caritas of Austin.

-MACK BROWN is in his 15th season as head football coach of the Texas Longhorns.
-With a mark at Texas of 141-39 (.783), the 2008 Bobby Dodd National Coach of the Year and 2009 Big 12 Coach of the Year is among the most respected and successful men in his profession.
+MACK BROWN, currently a college football analyst for ESPN, was the head coach of the Texas Longhorns for 16 seasons.
+With a mark at Texas of 158-48(.767), the 2008 Bobby Dodd National Coach of the Year and 2009 Big 12 Coach of the Year is among the most respected and successful men in his profession.
 He was the 2005 Paul W. "Bear" Bryant National Coach of the Year award winner when Texas won the BCS National Championship.
 He is one of a handful of coaches in the history of college football to lead two separate programs to a top five national finish (UT and North Carolina).One of the most respected coaches in the college game, Brown has served on numerous national committees.
 He has been a member of the NCAA Football Rules Committee and the NCAA Football Issues Committee.
 He has been chairman of the Football Coaches' Committee and a member of the Board of Directors of the College Football Association.
 A past member of the American Football Coaches Association's (AFCA) Ethics Committee, Brown also has served on the AFCA Public Relations Committee.
 He has been invited to coach in five postseason all-star games, including the Japan Bowl, Hula Bowl (twice) and East-West Shrine Game (twice).

 Mack and Sally Brown serve as honorary co-chairpersons of the Capital Campaign for the Helping Hands of Austin.
 They have been instrumental in the opening of The Rise School of Austin (an early childhood education program that integrates children who have disabilities with their typically developing peers) and serve on the school's Board of Directors.
 The Browns also contribute privately to numerous other causes in Austin and have been awarded for their generous helping hands.